MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 When you get to the screen where you can select between different saved accounts on [!include[pn-hololens](../includes/pn-hololens.md)], choose an option within 25 seconds.
 After 25 seconds it will become unresponsive, and you will need to restart the app.
 This bug has been fixed on RS5, but still exists on RS4 if you have that installed.

-#### Printed anchor method requires user's consent to use the camera
+#### Circular code anchor method requires user's consent to use the camera

 When the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application on [!include[pn-hololens](../includes/pn-hololens.md)] is launched for the first time, the app will ask the user to provide consent to use the camera.
-If you plan to use printed anchors in your guides, you will need to say **Yes** to this prompt.
+If you plan to use circular code anchors in your guides, you will need to say **Yes** to this prompt.
 This is required for every device you use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application on.
 If this consent was not provided previously, you can go to the **Settings** menu on the [!include[pn-hololens](../includes/pn-hololens.md)] (operating system) and provide consent to the app.

 #### "Create account" link when signing in with a new account doesn't work